 This is a short list of tips, but they really help!

-- To keep the rice krispie treats mixture from sticking to the bottom of the spatula you use while pressing the mixture down into the rectangular pan, spray the bottom of it with a little flour-based baking spray.
+- To keep the mixture from sticking to the bottom of the spatula you use while pressing the mixture down into the rectangular pan, spray the bottom of it with a little flour-based baking spray.
 Using the spray keeps all that ooey-gooeyness in the pan and not all over your spatula!
 If you don’t have any baking spray, rubbing some butter along the bottom of the spatula will work too.

-- Let the rice krispie treats sit (at room temperature) for a minimum of one hour before removing them from the pan to cut them into squares.
+- Let the rice krispie treats sit at room temperature for a minimum of one hour before removing them from the pan to cut them into squares.

 - Keep the rice krispie treats stored in an airtight container after making them.
 They'll last a few days sitting out at room temperature.
 I don't recommend refrigerating or freezing them because they'll get rock hard.

-- 2 tsp.
-Vanilla Extract
+- 2 teaspoon Vanilla Extract

-- 2, 10.5 oz.
-Mini Marshmallow Bags, divided (1 1/2 bags for the initial mixture, the remaining 1/2 bag for the end)
+- 21 oz Mini Marshmallows (2, 10.5 oz bags) (divided (1 ½ bags for the initial mixture, the remaining ½ bag for the end))

 - 9 cups Rice Krispies Cereal

-- Reduce the heat and stir in 1 1/2 bags (15.75 oz.) of mini marshmallows until completely melted.21 oz Mini Marshmallows (2, 10.5 oz bags)
+- Reduce the heat and stir in 1 ½ bags (15.75 oz.) of mini marshmallows until completely melted.21 oz Mini Marshmallows (2, 10.5 oz bags)

-- Add in the remaining 1/2 bag of mini marshmallows and stir until they've been evenly distributed through out the mixture.
+- Add in the remaining ½ bag of mini marshmallows and stir until they've been evenly distributed through out the mixture.
 Do not continue to stir these until they've full melted.
 You want to have the mini marshmallows showing in the rice krispie treats after cutting them into squares.

 - Scoop the rice krispie treats mixture into the aluminum foil-lined and buttered pan and, using a spatula (see tip for this above in main blog post!), press down on the mixture and smooth out until level and all the corners have been filled in.